TimMonko/napari-ndev/docs/index.md

 3. **APOC Widget:** Utilizes the excellent accelerated-pixel-and-object-classification ([apoc]) in a similar fashion to [napari-apoc], but intended for batch training and prediction with a napari widget instead of scripting.
     * **Custom Feature Set Widget:** Generate a featureset to be used with the APOC widget.
 Also allows quick application in the napari viewer to an image layer to see all the features.
 4. **Measure Widget:** Batch measurement of a label with optional corresponding image, label, and regions (ROIs) that can be used as an intensity image.
 Currently passed to `scikit-image.measure.regionprops`.

+*The wide breadth of this plugin's scope is only made possible by the amazing libraries and plugins from the python and napari community, especially [Robert Haase](https://github.com/haesleinhuepf).*

 [napari-workflows]: https://github.com/haesleinhuepf/napari-workflows
 [apoc]: https://github.com/haesleinhuepf/apoc